 - Condensate and pentanes plus production has doubled since 2014 and averaged just over 500,000 B/d YTD in 2024.
 The growth of light liquids is a byproduct of the prolific shale gas and oil wells.

-The Economic Impact of Canadian Oil and Gas
+Summary of the Economic Impact of Canadian Oil and Gas

 - Conditions for the Canadian upstream oil and gas industry have been challenging since the 2014/2015 downturn; however, the situation has drastically improved post-COVID with the commodity price recovery and improved pipeline takeaway capacity, which have resulted in record-high revenue levels in 2022 and 2023.

 - The industry’s improved health has transferred to the bottom line of provincial governments.
 The industry paid a record $34 billion in oil and gas royalties to provincial governments in 2022.
-In 2023 and 2024, over $20 billion is expected in each year.
+In 2024 and 2025, over $20 billion is expected in each year.

 - Over the past few years, cost inflation has erased some of the industry’s previous gains in reducing operating costs.
 Managing these costs continues to be an area of focus.

 - The economic impact of Canada’s upstream oil and gas sector is significant.
 In 2023, the sector comprised over 3% of Canada’s total GDP.
 The Oil and Gas Extraction sub-industry is the largest goods-producing industry in Canada.
-It is 20% bigger than the next largest sub-industry—Engineering and Other Construction Activities—and 30% bigger than the Residential Building Construction industry.
+It is 27% bigger than the next largest sub-industry—Engineering and Other Construction Activities—and 30% bigger than the Residential Building Construction industry.

 - When direct, indirect, and induced jobs are considered, the oil and gas sector employs about 900,000 people in Canada.
 These are well-paying jobs; the average direct oil and gas worker’s total compensation is roughly 2X higher than the Canadian average for goods-producing industries.

-Canadian Oil and Gas Export Infrastructure
+Summary of Canadian Oil and Gas Export Infrastructure

 Canada is both a significant consumer and supplier of energy.
 Substantial energy infrastructure has been developed over decades to gather, process, and ship energy to domestic and export markets.